-Sustainable Packaging Series: Packaging Design for Recycling
+Sustainable Packaging Series: Recycling by design

 In the US, 95% of plastic packaging is used only once before going to incineration or landfill.
 That’s the equivalent of $80–120 billion worth of material annually, being lost to the economy after a single use.